chengp3/trendy/README.md

 https://trendy-rho.vercel.app/

-A detour from futures algorithm work to play with front-end toys
+A detour from futures algo work to play with front-end toys

 Next.js/React.js